flityzz/code-test/README.md

 This project is a web application built using React with Vite as the build tool.
 It also uses HTML, CSS, and JavaScript for the front-end.

 Live Demo
-A live demo of this application can be found at inspiring-cascaron-b6d50b.netlify.app
+A live demo of this application can be found at <a href="https://inspiring-cascaron-b6d50b.netlify.app/">https://inspiring-cascaron-b6d50b.netlify.app/</a>

 Getting Started
 To get started with this project, you can clone this repository using the following command: